alanwright/NetflixBot/ReadMe.md

 [NetflixBot](http://reddit.com/user/netflixbot)
 ===============================

 NetflixBot is designed to be a bot that listens to specific movie subreddits and when called upon (correctly) replies with whether a movie is currently streamable on Netflix (in the US).
+You can now also ask for a list of movies starring any actor or directed by any director on Netflix instant.

 ## How to Call NetflixBot
 Calling NetflixBot is simple, but if you enter an incorrect character (as of now) it may return inaccurate information, OR may not recognize a call.
 The proper call syntax is:

+### Movies

 For a single movie: